whisky regions of scotland

 Scotland is home to more than 100 distilleries producing whisky that ranges in flavour from oily and peppery to delicate and floral.
 They are all made using the same underlying processes of fermentation, distillation, and maturation.
 So how can they taste so different?
 Where they are made is a big clue.
 Like fine wines, whiskies vary according to the scotch region.

-There are five scotch whisky regions: Campbeltown, Highlands, Lowlands, Islay, and Speyside.
-The five regions cover different areas of Scotland and vary in size.
+These differences are defined across the six types of Scotch whisky regions, each offering distinct styles and flavour profiles: Campbeltown, Highlands, Lowlands, Islay, Speyside and The Islands.
+These whisky regions cover different areas of Scotland and vary in size.
 They also produce different types of whisky, all with unique characteristics and in part, this is due to the landscapes of the regions and the water sources that the distilleries use.
 For instance, Speyside, where The Glenlivet is crafted, is served by the beautiful River Spey.

 And if you’re wondering ‘are all scotches made in Scotland?’ the answer is yes.
 Whilst Scotch production isn’t confined to the five whisky regions of the country (although they are most well-known for their scotches), for a whisky to be classed as a scotch it has to be distilled and aged on Scottish soil.